 RISKS OF LEVERAGE AND FLOATING RATE DEBT.
-New Prison Realty expects to obtain a commitment for a \$750.0 million revolving credit facility (the "New Prison Realty Credit Facility") upon completion of the Merger.
-CCA and Prison Realty expect that, at that time, New Prison Realty will have approximately \$650.0 million of pro forma combined total indebtedness under the New Prison Realty Credit Facility, as compared to the current total indebtedness of Prison Realty, without giving effect to the Merger, of approximately \$236.7 million under its existing \$300.0 million credit facility (the "Prison Realty Credit Facility") and the current total indebtedness of CCA, without giving effect to the Merger, of approximately \$349.5 million (including \$117.5 million committed pursuant to letters of credit) under its existing \$350.0 million credit facility (the "CCA Credit Facility").
+Prison Realty has received a commitment for a \$750.0 million credit facility that will be available to New Prison Realty upon completion of the Merger.
+CCA and Prison Realty expect that, at that time, New Prison Realty will have approximately \$600.0 million of pro forma combined total indebtedness under such facility, as compared to the current total indebtedness of Prison Realty, without giving effect to the Merger, of approximately \$236.7 million under its existing \$300.0 million credit facility and the current total indebtedness of CCA, without giving effect to the Merger, of approximately \$299.0 million (including \$64.0 million committed pursuant to letters of credit) under its existing \$350.0 million credit facility.
 See "Additional Information -- Recent Developments -- Bank Financings."
-It is anticipated that the New Prison Realty Credit Facility will bear interest at a floating rate calculated from the then current LIBOR rate.
+It is expected that New Prison Realty's \$750.0 million credit facility will bear interest at the same floating rate as Prison Realty's current \$300.0 million facility, which bears interest generally at a rate of LIBOR plus 1.50%.
 Consequently, the incurrence of the additional indebtedness in connection with the Merger and the payment of the Earnings and Profits Distribution (as hereinafter defined), and the potential issuance of additional debt securities, may result in increased interest expense for New Prison Realty as compared to Prison Realty or CCA, when considered individually, and may increase New Prison Realty's exposure to the risks associated with debt financing.
 New Prison Realty's increased leverage may have important consequences, including the following: (i) the ability of New Prison Realty to obtain additional financing for acquisitions, working capital, capital expenditures or other purposes, if necessary, may be impaired or such financing may not be on terms favorable to New Prison Realty; (ii) a substantial decrease in operating cash flow or an increase in expenses of New Prison Realty could make it difficult for New Prison Realty to meet its debt service requirements and force it to modify its operations; (iii) New Prison Realty's higher level of debt and resulting interest expense could make it difficult for New Prison Realty to make distributions to stockholders; (iv) New Prison Realty's higher level of debt and resulting interest expense may place it at a competitive disadvantage with respect to certain competitors with lower amounts of indebtedness; and (v) New Prison Realty's greater leverage may make it more vulnerable to a downturn in its business or the economy generally.
 Moreover, the floating interest rates on these debt obligations could result in higher interest rates, thereby increasing New Prison Realty's interest expense on its floating rate debt and reducing funds available for distribution to New Prison Realty's stockholders.
-Finally, it is expected that the Prison Realty Credit Facility will contain a cross-default clause tied to the default of any other Debt (as will be defined in the New Prison Realty Credit Facility) incurred by New Prison Realty.
-If this provision is included in the New Prison Realty Credit Facility, any indebtedness incurred by New Prison Realty under the New Prison Realty Credit Facility may become immediately due and payable if New Prison Realty suffers a technical or any other default on any Debt.
-Upon completion of the Merger, New Prison Realty expects to have no Debt other than the New Prison Realty Credit Facility.
+Finally, Prison Realty's existing credit facility contains, and New Prison Realty expects that its \$750.0 million credit facility will contain, a cross-default clause tied to the default of any other Debt (as will be defined in the credit facility) incurred by New Prison Realty.
+If this provision is included in New Prison Realty's anticipated credit facility, any indebtedness incurred by New Prison Realty under the \$750.0 million credit facility may become immediately due and payable if New Prison Realty suffers a technical or any other default on any Debt.
+Upon completion of the Merger, New Prison Realty expects to have no Debt other than the \$750.0 million credit facility.